THE RADIAL REVOLUTION

 30% more contact area with the same air pressure

-More grip, more damping, more control
+More grip, more damping, more safety

 WHAT DOES RADIAL MEAN?